gvwilson/thirdbit/_posts/2006/2006-11-01-drproject-internals-tickets.md

 Next up: all the other hard bits of tickets.

 <hr />[1] <a href="http://trac.edgewall.org">Trac</a>'s tickets have, among other fields, enumerations for priority, severity, component, and version.
 In practice, everyone seems to fold "priority" and "severity" together in their heads: issues are either urgent, important, or ignorable.
-"Component" is also problematic---many issues tie into many components, while others (such as questions) don't have anything to do with components at all---so we dropped it entirely.
+"Component" is also problematic—many issues tie into many components, while others (such as questions) don't have anything to do with components at all—so we dropped it entirely.
 (Users can tag tickets with keywords to identify components if they want to.)
 Finally, student projects aren't big enough, or long-lived enough, to need version labels; once again, if a project does, it can use tags.

 [2] Saying that "dates are stored as dates" glosses over a medium-sized annoyance.
 As <a href="http://www.crankycoder.com">Victor Ng</a> pointed out, Python's database interface libraries will return any of several different data types to represent a moment in time, ranging from a <code>datetime.datetime</code> from the standard library to something as exotic as <a href="http://www.egenix.com">eGenix</a>'s <code>mxDateTime</code>, depending on which database and database interface you're using.